epistrephein/blog.epistrephe.in/_posts/2016-10-08-wow-vanilla-mangos.md

 Back in my workstation, I needed to change the `realmlist.wtf` file inside the WoW folder to the IP of my VPS.
 Everything went smooth, and I was actually able to login, create a new character and enter Azeroth.

-Since I had GM power, I immediately issued a few commands to get to level 60, learn all my spell and explore the whole map.
+Since I had GM power, I immediately issued a few commands to get to level 60, learn all my spells and explore the whole map.

 ```
 .levelup 59